 Step away from your exam score for a minute and think back on your study efforts.
 Did you make one of three mistakes I just mentioned?
 Also, consider which questions on the exam were unfamiliar and difficult.
 Reflecting on the questions that confused you will help you pinpoint the topics you must focus on during this next round of studying.
 You can get some help with the self-evaluation process by signing up for my free special mini-course for retakers.

 Based on my experience and readers’ feedback, I’ve found that the actual exam questions tend to be slightly harder than the practice questions from any of the review providers.
 To better prepare for these sections, you should read the IPPF Practice Guides.
 You can download them on the IIA website (under Supplementary Guidance), and you can view them for free with IIA membership.

 Here are some specific tips from Art:

-David passed Part 3 with the help of these tips.
-He shares his story and insights here as a thank you to our community.
+He shared his story and insights as a way of saying thank you to our community.